exograph/exograph/libs/README.md

-Even though a part of current Claytip, crates here could live in a separate project.
+Even though a part of current Exograph, crates here could live in a separate project.